OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 Snippet above shows a sample `board_env.xml` file, the corresponding oneAPI ASP directory structure must match the following format.
 Table 5-1 provides details on each folder.

 In addition to below folders, [oneAPI ASP for OFS reference platforms](https://github.com/OFS/oneapi-asp) have another folder called `commmon` (`oneapi-asp/common`) containing the hardware files common across all reference platforms (`oneapi-asp/common/hardware`) and source code for the software layer, i.e. MMD & board utilities ( `oneapi-asp/common/source`).
-This is because the software layer is compatible with both Stratix® 10 FPGA and Agilex® 7 FPGA PCIe attach reference platform ASPs.
+This is because the software layer is compatible with both Stratix® 10 FPGA and Agilex™ 7 FPGA PCIe attach reference platform ASPs.

 <pre>
     oneapi-asp/Platform-Name/